Beowulf: A New Verse Translation: Prizes and accolades

 Donoghue commented that "every translation negotiates a set of relationships among the original, the translator, and the audience"; the philological skill of a translator such as Alfred is no guarantee of success in translating poetry.

 Mel Gussow, in The New York Times, mentioned the translation's surprising success both in Britain and in the United States.
 He wrote that both written poem and Heaney's recitation had "an Irish tinge", noting Heaney's remark that the version is "about one-third Heaney, two-thirds 'duty to the text'", and his claim that the word "gumption" had "an Anglo-Saxon forthrightness about it".

-Katy Waldman, in Slate, writes that there is "no real contest" between Heaney's and J. R. R. Tolkien's translations.
+Katy Waldman, in Slate, writes that there is "no real contest" between Heaney's verse and J. R. R. Tolkien's prose translations.
 She quotes Tolkien's remark that "it is a composition not a tune", adding at once that "Heaney made it both".
 In her view, Heaney's translation "at once airier and rougher, feels more contemporary, less bogged down in academic minutiae" than Tolkien's prose, which she grants was never intended for publication.
+(Note: Tolkien also made a verse translation of part of Beowulf.)